Degreatisaac/Microsoft-Excel-Capstone-Project-Profit-Brand-Country-Analysis/README.md

 # Microsoft-Excel-Capstone-Project-Profit-Brand-Country-Analysis
-This repository contains a complete Microsoft Excel analytics project completed as part of the EduBridge Academy Capstone (Cohort 5).
+This repository contains a complete Microsoft Excel analytics project completed as part of the EduBridge Academy Capstone.
 The project focuses on generating insights from a multi-year dataset covering profit performance, brand consumption, and country-level sales trends across Anglophone and Francophone regions.

 # 🔍 Project Overview
 The objective of this project is to demonstrate practical proficiency in Microsoft Excel, using functions, formulas, pivot tables, charts, and data modelling to support business decision-making.